When planning your BBQ, did you know that the best way to defrost ribs is to thaw them in the refrigerator for at least 24 hours?

 In the Microwave

-If you’re in a hurry and need to know how to defrost ribs quickly, this is the method to use.
+This is the method if you’re in a hurry and need to know how to defrost ribs quickly.
 This method is the quickest way to defrost ribs and can help you save time that you would have otherwise spent waiting for it to thaw out slowly before cooking.

 While this is the quickest method, it is also the most difficult, and you must follow some safety rules to ensure the quality of the ribs.